microsoft/PowerToys/README.md

 ### 0.55 - January 2022 Update

-In this release, we are continuing our progress toward getting PowerToys ARM64 ready, fix some top issues and new utiltiies.
+In this release, we are continuing our progress toward getting PowerToys ARM64 ready, fix some top issues and new utilities.
 Work from last month helped us enable us to upgrade the code base to .NET 5 and next month onward to .NET 6.
 This will provide stability and speed improvements.

-We're also extremely existed to bring on 3 new PowerToy utilties.
+We're also extremely existed to bring on 3 new PowerToy utilities.

 - File Explorer add-on: Developer files for preview pane.
 This should add about 150 file extensions total.
 We are using the [Monaco Editor](https://github.com/Microsoft/monaco-editor) to power this experience.
 Thanks [@aaron-junker](https://github.com/aaron-junker)!
 - File Explorer add-on: STL file format thumbnail and preview pane generation!
 Since STL is a common 3D file format, this allows a quick visual check.
 Thanks [@pedrolamas](https://github.com/pedrolamas)!
 - Mouse Utility: Crosshair over pointer via <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>P</kbd>.
 This feature was co-developed with the accessibility team at Microsoft.
-When the team told us about the idea and described trying to find your cursor by looking through a straw, we knew we could leverage code from the other mouse utitilies to quickly enable this feature.
+When the team told us about the idea and described trying to find your cursor by looking through a straw, we knew we could leverage code from the other mouse utilities to quickly enable this feature.
 Below is a quote from one of the testers with a rough validation build:

 > "This will change my life and allow me to use any PC without constantly losing the pointer.
 This is huge!
 I will be able to work at my normal speed again.
 It is a total gamechanger for people with visual field impairments!" – Joanna A.